 Now that you’re familiar with the general benefits of cannabis topicals, it’s high time you learned about the benefits and some specific uses of this particularly interesting way to administer the herb.

 The Benefits of Cannabis Topicals

 Let’s see how you can benefit from cannabis topicals in more specific ways:

 If you suffer from swollen joints and your quality of life was significantly reduced due to that condition, cannabis topicals may be a great way to improve the situation.
-Cannabis tinctures interact directly with the inflamed areas; thus, they effectively reduce pain throughout the day and makes it easier for patients to fall asleep at night.
-Cannabis topicals are especially used by people suffering from rheumatoid arthritis.
+Cannabis tinctures interact directly with the inflamed areas.
+Thus, they effectively reduce pain throughout the day and makes it easier for patients to fall asleep at night.
+Cannabis topicals are often used by people suffering from rheumatoid arthritis.

 Skin infections and overall skin condition

 Cannabis creams and other topicals seem to help with both bacterial and fungal skin infections.
-They work well for oral infections, too – you can successfully treat a canker sore or abscess tooth by applying cannabis under your tongue.
+They work well for oral infections, too.
+You can successfully treat a canker sore or abscessed tooth by applying cannabis under your tongue.
 Furthermore, unlike smoking cannabis (which may deteriorate the condition of your skin), using the herb in the form of topicals may help you fight acne, improve the elasticity of your skin, and keep it more youthful.